We Analyzed the Future Direction of Redwood Trust Inc. (RWT), Here is What We Found

-Redwood Trust Inc. (NYSE:RWT) went up by 2.32% from its latest closing price compared to the recent 1-year high of $18.01.
-The company’s stock price has collected 0.68% of gains in the last five trading sessions.
+Redwood Trust Inc. (NYSE:RWT) went down by -2.04% from its latest closing price compared to the recent 1-year high of $18.01.
+The company’s stock price has collected -1.14% of loss in the last five trading sessions.
 Press Release reported on 01/05/21 that Redwood Trust To Participate In The 23rd Annual ICR Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.